bergsans/archaize-js/text/4_on_compilers_in_general.md

 this  phase adopts  the source  code to  the machine,  so to speak.
-What's readable to us is not that important here; the focus  is to  make changes  that would  help the  machine to execude the code more efficient.
-In the context of a normal computer, this  means that the optimization  focus on memory and performance  (speed).
+What's readable to us is not that important here; the focus  is to  make changes  that would  help the  machine to execude the code more efficiently.
+In the context of  normal computera, this means that the optimization  focus on memory and performance  (speed).
 If  the programming  language i.e. would include some kind of unneccessary abstraction it would be replaced with more 'concrete' code.